zivolution921/angular-multiple-directives-lab-v-000/README.md

 ## Instructions

-First off, run `npm install -g express` to install Express on your machine.
-You'll need this installed for testing this lab.
+First off, run `npm install` to install the dependencies for this lab.

 In this repo, we've got the base of a simple contact list.
 In this, we've got a list of contacts that we want to show on the page and also be able to delete and add contacts.